Connecting Zotero to AI Assistants via MCP

 I’m also maintaining a curated list of useful Zotero plugins on GitHub — I’ll be adding new ones as I discover them.

-I also assume you have minimal experience with command line and Python installation; instead of uv you can install the MCP server via pipx or other way to make it available to your environment.
-This setup is tested on macOS, but it should work on other OSes.
-It will also serve as a reminder for me — every time there is a new ngrok instance you need to repeat the Mistral setup.
-Claude Zotero MCP is available only locally via the Claude desktop app.
-I am not related to development of any of these tools — you can always ask me questions, but if you find a bug or something is not clear in the documentation, let the developers know via GitHub issue (and thank them ;)
+Zotero MCP is available only locally via the Claude desktop app.
+I am not related to the development of any of these tools — you can always ask me questions, but if you find a bug or something is unclear in the documentation, let the developers know via a GitHub issue (and thank them ;)).

 Install Zotero-MCP #